Wedding Rehearsal Dinner & Welcome Party FAQs: Expert Planning Advice

 We’re so glad you’re here!
 Please check out our about page anytime to get to know us.
 (We’re just normal people with tons of wedding planning experience!)
 And, more importantly, if there’s a question not answered here or anywhere else on Let’s Get Rehearsed, we want to hear from you.
 Yes, you!
 Send us an email, we’d love to connect with you.
 Let’s celebrate!

-Planning a Rehearsal Dinner
+Planning a Wedding Rehearsal Dinner

 What is a rehearsal dinner and why is it important?